 - Finalize your personal statement

-- Sign-up and prepare for your interviews
+- Prepare for your interviews

 - Re-take MCAT, if necessary

 - Confirm your commitment

 - Seek honors & scholarships for medical school

 - Send appropriate people thank you notes and inform them of your success or future plans

 What is the difference between Allopathic Medicine and Osteopathic Medicine?

 There are two types of physicians: The M.D. - Doctor of Medicine, and the D.O. - Doctor of Osteopathic Medicine.
 M.D.'s are also known as allopathic physicians.
 While M.D.'s and D.O.'s may all use accepted methods of treatment, including drugs and surgery, D.O.'s place special emphasis on the body's musculoskeletal system, preventive medicine and holistic patient care.

 Pre-medicine is not a major, but a set of courses and activities required by medical schools for admission.
 Any major is appropriate as long as the student fulfills all premedical requirements.
 Choose a major that interests you.
 Students are advised to consult with their pre-professional advisor at each stage of the medical school preparation.
 Sign-up for related pre-med activities such as, mock MMI interviews, and personal statement writing workshops.

 1. Pre-Medical Course Prerequisites